-- A Referral Specialist will call you to discuss in detail (15-20 min) the mental health services your child/teen needs.
+- A referral specialist will call you to discuss in detail (15–20 minutes) the mental health services your child/teen needs.

-- 2-4 weeks after receiving your resource email and call, the Referral Specialist will reach out to see if the referrals resulted in an appointment and if the provider was a good fit.
+- Two to four weeks after receiving your resource email and call, the referral specialist will reach out to see if the referrals resulted in an appointment and if the provider was a good fit.
 We address any barriers experienced and find another provider if needed.

-Due to high demand and call volumes, our community-based service is scheduling 3-4 weeks into the future.
+Due to high demand and call volumes, our community-based service is scheduling intake calls with our referral specialists 5 to 6 weeks into the future.

-Our service works closely with Primary Care Providers throughout WA State and faxes the referral matches to your PCP for care coordination.
+Our service works closely with primary care providers throughout Washington state and faxes the referral matches to your primary care provider for care coordination.
 For families with Apple Health insurance, referral matches are sent to Apple Health case managers to provide additional care support.

 Washington’s Mental Health Referral Service keeps a database of mental health providers that we update each day.
 Information comes from health plan provider lists and other sources that we check for accuracy.
 Our staff also calls mental health providers in different parts of the state to see if they have openings.